 f.
 Tickets may be restricted to a maximum number per person per credit card or per household.
 These restrictions will be notified to you by our ticket agents and on our website before you make your booking.
 We reserve the right to cancel tickets purchased in excess of this number without prior notice to you of such cancellation.

 g.
 Tickets obtained in breach of these Terms and Conditions shall be null and void and the Promoter may refuse admission to, or eject you from, the Event.
 Any person seeking to use a void ticket in order to gain or provide entry to an Event will be considered to be a trespasser and will be ejected and liable to legal action.
 Void tickets are non-refundable.

 b.
-In order to claim your refund please refer to the terms and conditions of the authorised ticket agent from which you purchased your ticket for details of how to claim a refund.
+In order to claim your refund please refer to the terms and conditions of the authorised ticket agent from which you purchased your ticket for details of how to claim a refund or to any communication received from the authorised ticket agent and/or us by e-mail. social media, media or other means.
 The point of sale may not make a refund if you fail to follow the instructions provided within the notified timeframes.
 Refunds will only be made to the person who purchased the tickets.

 d.
 Tickets will not be refunded where they have been used to gain entry to an Event or where you are able to and choose to attend a postponed Event.